NgaLam1703/HR_Analytics-Job_Change_of_Data_Scientists/README.md

 ```
 ## **2.2.
 Enrollies' education**

-Show the columns of the dataframe and their types:
+Show the columns of the dataframe and their types, will provide information about the columns in the dataframe, including the number of non-missing values, the data type of each column.
+This check is to determine if any columns need to be processed or have their data type changed.
 ```
 enrollies_education.info()
 ```